Billy Idol: 1981–1985: Solo career and breakthrough

 Idol moved to New York City in 1981 and became a solo artist, working with former Kiss manager Bill Aucoin.
 Idol's punk-like image worked well with the glam rock style of his new partner on guitar, Steve Stevens.
 Together they worked with bassist Phil Feit and drummer Gregg Gerson.
 Idol's solo career began with the Chrysalis Records EP titled Don't Stop in 1981, which included the Generation X song "Dancing with Myself", originally recorded for their last album Kiss Me Deadly, and a cover of Tommy James and the Shondells' song "Mony Mony".
 Idol's debut solo album Billy Idol was released in July 1982.
+The album debuted at number 45 on the Billboard 200 and number 5 in New Zealand.

 Part of the MTV-driven "Second British Invasion" of the US in 1982, Idol became an MTV staple with "White Wedding" and "Dancing with Myself".
-The music video for "White Wedding" was filmed by the British director David Mallet, and played frequently on MTV.
+The music video for "White Wedding" was filmed by the British director David Mallet and played frequently on MTV.
 The motorcycle smashing through the church window stunt was carried out by John Wilson, a London motorcycle courier.
 In 1983, Idol's label released "Dancing with Myself" in the US in conjunction with a music video directed by Tobe Hooper, which played on MTV for six months.

-Rebel Yell (1983), Idol's second LP, was a major success and established Idol in the United States with hits such as "Rebel Yell", "Eyes Without a Face", and "Flesh for Fantasy".
+Rebel Yell (1983), Idol's second LP, was a major success peaking at number 2 in both Germany and New Zealand, while also establishing Idol in the United States with hits such as "Rebel Yell", "Eyes Without a Face", and "Flesh for Fantasy".
 "Eyes Without a Face" peaked at number four on the US Billboard Hot 100, and "Rebel Yell" reached number six in the UK Singles Chart.
+“Rebel Yell” also garnered Idol his first Grammy nomination for Best Male Rock Vocal Performance at the 27th Annual Grammy Awards.
+The record has since been certified platinum by the RIAA, RMNZ, Music Canada and Pro-Música Brasil.